kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 Disconnect from the virtual machine console by typing: `ctrl+]`

-Finally, use the gathered ip to connect to the Virtual Machine, create some files, stop and restart the Virtual Machine with virtctl and check how data persists.
+Finally, we will connect to vm1 Virtual Machine (VM) as a regular user would do, i.e. via ssh.
+This can be achieved by just ssh to the gathered ip in case we are **in the Kubernetes software defined network (SDN)**.
+This is true, if we are connected to a node that belongs to the Kubernetes cluster network.
+Probably if you followed the [Easy install using AWS](https://kubevirt.io/pages/ec2.html) or [Easy install using GCP](https://kubevirt.io/pages/gcp.html) your cloud instance is already part of the cluster.

 ```
 {% include scriptlets/lab2/13_ssh_to_vm1.sh -%}
 ```

-In case of running a local minikube this is slightly different due to how Kubernetes networking works.
-Note that the gathered ip is an ip from the SDN network and the only server which is inside the SDN is the minikube vm itself.
-So, in order to ssh to the Virtual Machine vm1 you first need to ssh minikube vm and then ssh to the ip gathered.
-However, as you notice this is not very straightforward.
-Also, take into account that you will need to copy to the minikube instance the ssh private key associated with the public ssh key added to vm1_pvc.yml file previously.
+On the other side, if you followed [Easy install using minikube](https://kubevirt.io/quickstart_minikube/) take into account that you will need to ssh into Minikube first, as shown below.

 ```
 {% include scriptlets/lab2/14_minikube_ssh_vm1.sh -%}
 ```

+Finally, on a usual situation you will probably want to give access to your vm1 VM to someone else from outside the Kubernetes cluster nodes.
+Someone who is actually connecting from his or her laptop.
+This can be achieved with the virtctl tool already installed in [Easy install using minikube](https://kubevirt.io/quickstart_minikube/). **Note that this is the same case as connecting from our laptop to vm1 VM running on our local Minikube instance**

-A much more straightforward method is to expose the ssh port of the vm1 as a NodePort by means of the virtctl tool already installed in [Easy install using minikube](https://kubevirt.io/quickstart_minikube/).
-First, expose the vm1 as and verify that the K8S object service was created successfully as NodePort on a random port of the Minikube VM.
+First, we are going expose the ssh port of the vm1 as NodePort type.
+Then verify that the Kubernetes object service was created successfully on a random port of the Minikube or cloud instance.

 ```
 {% include scriptlets/lab2/15_minikube_virtctl_expose_ssh_nodeport.sh -%}
 ```

-Once exposed successfully, check the IP of your Minikube VM and verify you can reach the VM using your public SSH key previously configured.
+Once exposed successfully, check the IP of your Minikube VM or cloud instance and verify you can reach the VM using your public SSH key previously configured.
+In case of cloud instances verify that security group applied allows traffic to the random port created.

 ```
 {% include scriptlets/lab2/16_minikube_vm_ip.sh -%}